Structuring Real Estate Sale-Leasebacks: An Alternative to Mortgage Financing for Owner-Operators and Investors

 - What are market conditions driving the increase in sale-leaseback activity?

 - What deal structures are generally used for sale-leaseback transactions?

 - What is the tax treatment of sale-leaseback transactions?

-- What are the tenant’s objectives with respect to subordination to the mortgage and what rights should they seek to negotiate in SNDA provisions?
+- What are the tenant’s objectives concerning subordination to the mortgage, and what rights should they seek to negotiate in SNDA provisions?